-A visionary investor explores how big changes in information flows and innovation are changing the traditional landscape for fund management, creating a new age of challenges and opportunities for asset owners and managers.
+A visionary investor explores how big changes in the flow of information and innovation are changing the traditional landscape for fund management, creating a new age of challenges and opportunities for asset owners and managers.

 Politics and propaganda have invaded every corner of our lives.
-What is the specific impact on the fund fiduciary, and what threats are emerging?
+What is the specific impact on the fund fiduciary, and what threats are emerging from these trends?

 Speakers: Darren Robbins and TBD